 If an emergency, such as a water or gas leak, should arise after office hours, be sure to call the R.A. on Duty or Public Safety immediately.

-Toilet paper is provided to the residents of Cobb Hall, Gordy Hall, Hubbard Hall, Roberts Hall, and Smith-Johnston Hall.
-Please submit a Maintenance Request Form online if you are in need of a light bulb.
+Toilet paper is provided to the residents of Cobb Hall, Gordy Hall, Roberts Hall, and Smith-Johnston Hall.
+Please contact your RA or Residence Life Coordinator if you are in need of a light bulb ortoilet paper.

 Residents may use the residence hall vacuum cleaners by asking an R.A.
 Each building/area will have only one vacuum cleaner available to be checked out from the R.A.
 It must be checked out with you ID card and returned within 30 minutes after checking it out.
 A room search will be held by the R.A., if checked out and not returned on time.
 Please avoid damaging vacuums!
 Do not pick up nails, pins, hairpins, tacks or coins with the vacuum cleaners.
 There will be a charge to students if vacuums are returned damaged.